Texas well disaster of 1933 helped bring advancements in directional drilling.

 More than just expensive memories remain from those early days of men making oil history.
 Wildcatter George Strake’s oil fortune continued to grow, making him a wealthy man.
 He gave much of his fortune to the Catholic Diocese of Galveston-Houston and to educational institutions and civic organizations and charities.

+George E. Failing became widely respected in Oklahoma for his philanthropy as his Enid-based company grew into an international leader in designing and manufacturing portable drilling rigs.
 James Abercrombie and Don Harrison’s good fortune with the “crater well” and other ventures led them to prominence as Houston civic leaders.

 Today, the Abercrombie Foundation helps fund Texas Children’s Hospital, an internationally recognized pediatric hospital located in the Texas Medical Center in Houston.
 A brief oral history interview with James Abercrombie is preserved at the Cherokee Strip Regional Heritage Center.